ritwizsinha/Atlan-challenge/README.md

 - When the task is ended (represented as absence of that task)
 - Everytime we upload a document to the database we check the state of task.
 If it is RUNNING, we continue the process, if it is paused then it exits.
 - When the task is resumed it goes from PAUSED to RUNNING state and the document upload starts again.
-- If the task is terminated then the document uploads of current have to be rolled back.
+- If the task is terminated then the document uploads of current task have to be rolled back.

 ## Implementation
 - As the task variable is accessed multiple times it was better to store it in cache than in the database.
 Thus redis was used for storing the task.
-Along with task another variable rowCount is stored in cache which is further used to rollback changes to the database whenever the uploads are terminated.
+Along with task RowCount and Action variable are also stored in cache which is further used to rollback changes to the database whenever the uploads are terminated and identify the kind of task running upload/export respectively.
 - For uploading of csv each row of CSV is taken one by one and uploaded to database.
 - For exporting each row is taken from database and added to a csv which is sent to the user.
-- For rolling back changes.
-X operations are made where to delete the last X entries from the database.
+- For rolling back changes if X operations are made we have to delete the last X entries from the database.
 Here X is the rowCount stored in cache.
 A transaction might be a better solution to this but was not supported in mongoose without replica sets.

 ## API